A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Based IRS Channel Estimation

-Both SL- and FL-based channel estimation techniques suffer from high channel training overhead.
-In this context, compressive channel estimation with deep denoising neural networks (DDNNs) is very effective \cite{irs_deepDenoisingNN_CE}.
+{SL-based channel estimation techniques suffer from high channel training overhead.} In this context, compressive channel estimation with deep denoising neural networks (DDNNs) is very effective \cite{irs_deepDenoisingNN_CE}.
 It employs a hybrid passive/active IRS architecture, where the active IRS elements are used for uplink pilot training and passive ones for reflecting the signal from the BS to the users.
-Once the BS collects the compressed received pilot measurements, complete channel matrix is recovered through sparse reconstruction algorithms such as orthogonal matching pursuit (OMP).
-Then, DDNN is used to improve the channel estimation accuracy by exploiting the correlation between the real and imaginary parts of the mm-Wave channel in angular-delay domain.
-During training, the input is the OMP-reconstructed channel matrix and the output is the noise, i.e. the difference between the OMP estimate and the ground truth channel data.
-This method leverages both compressed sensing (CS) and DL yielding a performance better than using these techniques individually.
+Once the BS collects the compressed received pilot measurements, the complete channel matrix is recovered through sparse reconstruction algorithms such as orthogonal matching pursuit (OMP).
+Then, DDNN is used to improve the channel estimation accuracy by exploiting the correlation between the real and imaginary parts of the mm-Wave channel in the angular-delay domain.
+During training, the input is the OMP-reconstructed channel matrix and the output is the noise, i.e., the difference between the OMP estimate and the ground truth channel data.
+This method leverages both CS and DL yielding a performance better than using these techniques individually.
 The major drawback is the additional hardware complexity introduced by the active IRS elements.
-Furthermore, OMP algorithm is used in place of the raw received pilot measurements for constructing the input.
+Furthermore, the OMP algorithm is used in place of the raw received pilot measurements for constructing the input.
 This requires repeated execution of the OMP algorithm thereby increasing the prediction complexity over the DL methods in~\cite{elbir_LIS} and~\cite{elbir2020_FL_CE}.
+The additional OMP stage in DDNN aids in achieving lower MSE than the DDNN-only architectures.